lessy-community/lessy/docs/production_environment.md

 `network_mode: bridge` connects our container to the default Docker network so it is accessible by other services but you don't necessarily need to do it this way (it is just a bit easier to document ;)).
-Also please note you absolutly need to create a named volume for data if you don't want to loose them at the next restart!
+Also please note you absolutely need to create a named volume for data if you don't want to loose them at the next restart!